For Feb 11- 15 updates, see News: https://www.centralsaanich.ca/our-community/news/snow-clearing-information

 Property owners and residents must clear snow and ice within 24 hours of the accumulation of such snow or ice from the sidewalk bordering your properties as per the Central Saanich Streets and Traffic Bylaw.

 Public roads and sidewalks in front of municipal buildings: Please direct all concerns to the Public Works Department at 250-544-4224.
 The department is open Monday to Friday, 8:00 a.m. to 4:30 p.m.
-There is a standby service operating seven days a week to handle priority off-hours requests or problems.
-To report Public Works emergencies after regular office hours, please call Central Saanich Police at 250-652-4441.
+There is a standby service operating seven days a week to handle priority off-hours Public Works-related emergencies.
+To report an issue after regular office hours, please call Central Saanich Police at 250-652-4441.